open-contracting/software-development-handbook/docs/python/django.rst

 -  Use ``core`` or the name of the repository as the project name.
 -  Maintain the distinction between app directories and the project directory.
+-  Do not nest app directories within the project directory.
+(While this avoids errors due to app names colliding with package names, in practice, this tends to produce a worse separation of concerns.)
 -  Organize apps into logical units.
 Don't mix everything into one app.
 -  Use *either* nouns (like ``exporter``) or verbs (like ``export``) for apps.
 Don't use both.